lizardfs/documentation/source/devguide/documentation.rst

   .. auth-status-writing/wolfram@example.com

-.. note:: This mechanism is meant to make our lives easier, *please* dont use it for commanding others!
-The only one who is entitled to put an email-addres in a authoring-tag is the person owning that address.
+.. note:: This mechanism is meant to make our lives easier, *please* don't use it for commanding others!
+The only one who is entitled to put an email-address in a authoring-tag is the person owning that address.
 It is used to indicate "i take responsibility for that section".
-Misusing mechanisms for command-like "you take responsibility" actions will definitly kill our motivation.
+Misusing mechanisms for command-like "you take responsibility" actions will definitely kill our motivation.